Court Circular: Syle and structure

-The Court Circular follows royal protocols very strictly.
+The Court Circular follows royal protocols strictly.
 Announcements in the circular are listed by the official residences of those being reported on, in order of precedence.
-Only engagements which are carried out by the King (or in the UK on the King's behalf) are listed.
-Certain engagements carried out in the UK by persons not of the King's family but on his behalf are also listed.
+Only engagements which are carried out by the king (or in the UK on the king's behalf) are listed.
+Certain engagements carried out in the UK by persons not of the king's family but on his behalf are also listed.

 Present day

-Prior to the death of the Queen, the following members of the Royal Family were listed in the Court Circular:
+Today, the following members of the royal family are listed in the Court Circular:

-Note that the Princess Royal and the Earl and Countess of Wessex do not actually reside permanently at Buckingham Palace.
-However, their offices are based there, and they have use of apartments at the Palaces as a London residence.
+Although the princess royal and the Duke and Duchess of Edinburgh do not reside permanently at Buckingham Palace, their offices are based there, and they have use of apartments at the palace as a London residence.

 Prince William began carrying out royal duties in July 2005, and was listed for the first time in his own right on 2 July for representing the Queen at a war memorial service in New Zealand.

-Since they stepped back as senior members of the Royal Family and emigrated to the United States of America, the Duke and Duchess of Sussex do not carry out official royal engagements and do not appear in the Court Circular, unless attending an important royal function with other members of the Royal Family.
+Since they stepped back as senior members of the royal family and emigrated to the United States of America, the Duke and Duchess of Sussex do not carry out official royal engagements and do not appear in the Court Circular, unless attending an important royal function with other members of the royal family.

-The Duke of York also does not carry out official royal engagements and therefore does not appear in the Court Circular (unless attending an important royal function with other members of the Royal Family) after he stepped down from public duties in November 2019 following intense negative reaction to a BBC television interview he gave regarding allegations of sexual abuse, which he denies.
+Andrew Mountbatten-Windsor also does not carry out official royal engagements and therefore does not appear in the Court Circular (unless attending an important royal function with other members of the royal family) after he stepped down from public duties in November 2019 following intense negative reaction to a BBC television interview he gave regarding allegations of sexual abuse, which he denies.

 Princess Beatrice and Princess Eugenie do not carry out official royal engagements and do not appear on the Court Circular, except when attending an important royal function with other members of the Royal Family.

-Vice Admiral Sir Timothy Laurence is occasionally listed as accompanying his wife, the Princess Royal, on visits overseas and within the United Kingdom.
-He was styled as Vice Admiral Timothy Laurence, until 2011.
-Now he is styled as Vice Admiral Sir Tim Laurence, with Vice-Admiral occasionally hyphenated.
+Vice Admiral Sir Timothy Laurence is occasionally listed as accompanying his wife, the princess royal, on visits overseas and within the United Kingdom.
+He was styled as Vice Admiral Timothy Laurence until 2011; now he is styled as Vice Admiral Sir Tim Laurence, with Vice-Admiral occasionally hyphenated.

-The Duchess of Kent stepped back from royal duties in 1996 and only appears in the Court Circular when attending an important royal function with other members of the Royal Family.

-Prince and Princess Michael of Kent only appear in the Court Circular when attending an important royal function as they do not carry out official royal engagements on behalf of the King.
+Prince and Princess Michael of Kent only appear in the Court Circular when attending an important royal function as they do not carry out official royal engagements on behalf of the king.